mthinyane/sc2ro/docs/index.md

 * suggestig updates to the definition of the concepts
 * providing robust examples of countermeasures / responses that work for specific cyber threats
 * building tools and applications that make use of the ontology
-* contributing in any other way towards enhancing our overall cyber resilience
+* contributing in any other way towards enhancing our global cyber resilience